 And Methods of Controlling the Spread of Infectious Disease

-All staff working at the CD&FC must practice appropriate health precautions when changing diapers, dealing with tears, saliva, or nasal discharge, assisting injured children who have incurred open wounds, and assisting children with toileting, in order to protect ourselves and the children from infectious diseases, including all forms of Hepatitis and human immunodeficiency viruses.
+All staff working at the CYCF must practice appropriate health precautions when changing diapers, dealing with tears, saliva, or nasal discharge, assisting injured children who have incurred open wounds, and assisting children with toileting, in order to protect ourselves and the children from infectious diseases, including all forms of Hepatitis and human immunodeficiency viruses.
 Universal Health Precautions dictate that we treat all blood and other bodily fluids as potentially capable of transmitting these and other pathogens.
 We are therefore obligated to exercise the following precautions: